smartanthill/smartanthill2_0/docs/design-documents/protocols/smartanthill-protocol-stack.rst

 In some cases, SmartAnthill Protocols use bitfields; in such cases:

-* bitfields MUST use 1-byte, 2-byte, or Encoded-Unsigned-Int<max=> field as a 'substrate'.
+* bitfields MUST use 1-byte, 2-byte, Encoded-Unsigned-Int<max=>, or Encoded-Signed-Int<max=> field as a 'substrate'.
 'Bitfield Substrate' is composed/parsed as an ordinary field, which is encoded using appropriate encodings described in this document.
 * as soon as 'substrate' is parsed, it is treated as an integer, out of which specific bits can be used; these bits are specified as [3] (specifying that single bit #3 is used), or [2..4] (specifying that bits from 2 to 4 - inclusive - are used)
 * if 'substrate' is an Encoded-Unsigned-Int field, then one of bitfields MAY be specified as [2..] - specifying that all the bits from 2 to the highest available one, are used for the bitfield.
+* if 'substrate' is an Encoded-Signed-Int field, then one of bitfields MAY be specified as [2..] - specifying that all the bits from 2 to the highest available one, are used for the bitfield; in this example, the bitfield in question MUST be calculated as `substrate>>1`, where substrate is treated as signed (i.e. '>>' operator works extending sign bit).

 SmartAnthill Half-Float
 ^^^^^^^^^^^^^^^^^^^^^^^